-The UT Dallas neuroscience program provides students with the opportunity to focus on the brain from multiple perspectives, beginning with our introductory behavioral neuroscience course and moving on to coursework concentrating on cellular, neurophysiological, anatomical, developmental, pharmacological and molecular issues.
-It allows undergraduates extensive interactions with neuroscientists, and encourages participation using the latest experimental methods in research laboratories.
+The UT Dallas neuroscience program provides students with the opportunity to focus on the brain from multiple perspectives, beginning with our introduction to neuroscience course and moving on to coursework concentrating on cellular, neurophysiological, anatomical, developmental, pharmacological and molecular issues.
+It allows extensive interactions with neuroscientists, and encourages participation using the latest experimental methods in research laboratories.
+Additionally, students are encouraged to gain research experience by volunteering in faculty-led neuroscience labs on the UT Dallas campus.

 The neuroscience program is designed to prepare students for admission and advanced training in neuroscience graduate programs or in medical or dental schools, as well as for careers in related biomedical research, industry and allied health science fields.
 Graduates of our program are found nation- and world-wide, at prestigious universities, research institutions, hospitals and clinics.